Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Framework for separable objectives

 \subsection{Dynamic programming formulation}

 We now present the general DP framework \emph{\dtc} (Separable Trees with Dynamic programming, pronounced as \emph{street}):

-Pseudo-code for \dtc{} and additional algorithmic techniques for speeding up computation, such as caching and upper and lower bounds, as well as techniques for sparse trees and hypertuning, can be found in Appendix~\ref{app:pseudocode}.
+Pseudo-code for \dtc{} and additional algorithmic techniques for speeding up computation, such as a special depth-two solver, caching, and upper and lower bounds, as well as techniques for sparse trees and hypertuning, can be found in Appendix~\ref{app:pseudocode}.
+The appendix also provides the conditions for the use of these techniques.
 Furthermore, in Appendix~\ref{app:proofs} we prove the following Theorem:

 \begin{theorem} \dtc{}, as defined in Eq.~\eqref{eq:dp_dtc_filter}, finds the Pareto front for any optimization task that is \emph{separable} according to Def.~\ref{def:separable}. \end{theorem}